 Edinburgh is my favorite city in the world, but it’s certainly not considered cheap to visit.
 It’s the second most expensive city in the UK to live in (after London), and attractions seem to be priced accordingly.
-A ticket to the castle costs £16.50 and other attractions average around £10 each.
+A ticket to the Edinburgh Castle costs £16.50 and other attractions average around £10 each.
 However, there are plenty of free attractions in Edinburgh.
 Here are my favorites.

 This is unquestionably my favorite spot in Edinburgh.
 It’s a 300-million-year-old extinct volcano in the heart of the city.
 From the top, you have a full panoramic view of the city, including the beach, the Pentlands and even across the forth to the Kingdom of Fife.
 Go for some exercise, or just for the view.
-It’s accessible year round, although navigating in the winter when the rocks are covered in ice can be a little tricky.
-The rest of Holyrood park is just as beautiful, and offers miles of trails.
+It’s accessible year-round, although navigating in the winter when the rocks are covered in ice can be a little tricky.
+The rest of Holyrood Park is just as beautiful and offers miles of trails.

 As with all public museums in the United Kingdom, there is no entrance fee.
 The National Museum of Scotland is massive.
 In 2006 the Museum of Scotland, with exhibitions featuring every aspect of the history and land of Scotland, merged with the Royal Museum, which housed the usual museum exhibitions.
-It’s just a 5 minute walk south of the Royal Mile.
+It’s just a 5-minute walk south of the Royal Mile.
 As it’s indoors, this is the perfect location for a rainy day.

 The Botanic Gardens are located just one mile north of the city center.
 The greenhouse inside has a small fee of £5.50, but the rest of the 70-acre gardens are free to wander about.
 Along with three other regional gardens in Scotland, the Royal Gardens have one of the world’s largest collections of living plants.
 If it’s raining, there’s still a large indoor visitor center worth visiting.

 The High Church on the Royal Mile is a beautiful building, but not a true cathedral.
 Except for two short periods in the 17th century, St Giles has been Presbyterian.
 The Church of Scotland doesn’t currently have cathedrals.
 There is a small fee requested for visiting the knight’s chapel and another for taking photographs.
 Otherwise, it’s free and beautiful, as many churches are.
-Oh, and this is is probably the only place you can see an angel playing a bagpipe.
+Oh, and this is is probably the only place you can see an angel playing the bagpipe.

 There are many hills to hike in Edinburgh, but except for Arthur’s Seat, they all pale in comparison to the Pentlands.
 The Pentlands Hills Regional Park encompasses a full 90 km² and is full of rolling hills, forests, reservoirs and rivers.
-You can walk to them in little more than an hour, or you can spend £1.60 on a bus ticket.
-The park is free to enter, unless you want to pay to go Zorbing (highly recommended)!
+You can walk to them in a little more than an hour, or you can spend £1.60 on a bus ticket.
+The park is free to enter unless you want to pay to go Zorbing (highly recommended)!

 Edinburgh has its own sandy beach.
 Located only 3 miles east of the city center, this is a favorite spot for locals to walk and relax.
 Buses such as the 26 and the 45 will take you there from the city center, or you can walk there in about an hour.
 Use Google Maps to find the best route or bus from your location.